myqualitycomfort.com

 WHAT TO DO WHEN YOU NOTICE A FURNACE LEAK

-Then, make sure you shut your system off.
+1. Shut your furnace off.
 There should be a switch next to the furnace.
 If you cannot locate this switch, then turn the system off at the breaker box.

-Clean up all the water as best as you can.
-Water damage can happen quickly and this will also allow the technician to get access to the unit more quickly when he or she arrives.
+2. Clean up all the water as best as you can and find the source of the leak.
+Water damage can happen quickly.
+This will also allow you to see if the leaking continues.

 WILL MY FURNACE LEAKING WATER CAUSE A PROBLEM?